JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 ## Optimistic Initialization

-One way to improve this algorithm with a bit of knowledge about the rewards is to initialize the values of $q$ optimistically, which means to over estimate all of the expected rewards so that each reward is used once early on in the algorithm (since every initial value is eventually the greedy choice since they are higher than those of any true ones).
+One way to improve this algorithm with a bit of knowledge about the rewards is to initialize the values of $q$ optimistically, as in, we over estimate all of the expected rewards so that each reward is explored at least once early on in the algorithm (since every initial value is eventually the greedy choice since they are higher than those of any true ones).
 In our example, we would just change the first line to:

 ```python
 q_a = np.array([5.0] * len(q))